noes14155/Telegrambot-with-GPT/README.md

 # Telegrambot-with-GPT4free
 Simple telegram bot with chatgpt
-Update: removed GPT4free using links provided by [mishalhossin](https://github.com/mishalhossin/Discord-AI-Chatbot) Hugging face token is only required for image captioning.
+Hugging face token is only required for image captioning.
 Support OCR with tesseract additional to [salesforce blip image captioning](https://huggingface.co/Salesforce/blip-image-captioning-large)
 If you want to use any other model change HG_img2text value.
 Change it in the environment variables.